 - Make impactful relationships with your teachers.
 Staying after school for extra-help with your teachers is a great way to expand your knowledge on a subject and get to know your teachers better.
 Strengthening these relationships will make it much easier for you to ask and receive wonderful letters of recommendation from teachers who know you and your interests.

 - Start a preliminary college list.
 Junior year is the right time to get ahead and begin researching colleges.
 You will have more time to visit each college (even if just virtually for the time being), will be able to commit more time to each application and likely be less stressed out during the process.
 One to two “safety” schools, three to four “target” schools and an equal number of “reach” schools, are recommended.
 Applying to schools while balancing all of your other responsibilities in your senior year can get very hectic, so it is important to get ahead of the curve.

 - Make a plan for standardized tests.
 Although many schools have gone test-optional as a result of the COVID-19 pandemic, we recommend taking these exams if you are able.
-Some highly-selective colleges will still require SAT Subject Tests, so be sure to do your research and plan ahead.
 The extra time spent at home can afford you extra time to study.

 - Become a leader in your activities.
 Hopefully by now you have narrowed down your activities to two or three core interests.
 Now it’s time to take them to the next level and hold leadership positions.
 If you have been on the volleyball team throughout high school, perhaps now you should go out for captain.
 Or perhaps you are in student government, can you run for a higher-powered position?
 Consider your responsibilities and impact – colleges like to see an upward progression.